Carolyn Elya, Ph.D.

 Undergraduate Researcher

-Adina is a Molecular and Cellular Biology concentrator in her junior year.
+Adina is a Molecular and Cellular Biology concentrator and rising senior.
 Her work in the lab centers on developing transgenic strategies in E. muscae.

 Gaby Paniccia